sonifydata/twotone/README.md

 # TwoTone

 TwoTone is an open-source web tool for generating sound from data.
-TwoTone has been developed by [Sonify.io](https://sonify.io) with support from [Google News Initiative](https://newsinitiative.withgoogle.com).
+TwoTone is a Sonify project built with support from Google News Initiative.
+The app was originally developed by Datavized Technologies.

 ## How does TwoTone work?